Songfacts Logo

 For Kraftwerk, "Tour de France" was a departure from the technological tone of the two previous albums, The Man-Machine and Computer World.
 Instead, the song is a joie de vivre celebration of cycling, marking the group's increasing interest in the sport.

-2. KRAFTWERK
+2. Kraftwerk

 France Version / 1983